Stephanie Tam

 As a producer, researcher and writer, she’s known for her ability to swiftly metabolize a wide range of interdisciplinary material and to craft compelling narratives around complex issues.
 Special research and reporting interests include psychology, immigration, behavioral economics, postcolonial politics, sociolinguistics, and medical history — but her omnivorous curiosity means those interests expand to just about anything, from the science of trees, the calculated risk of playing football, and the economics of altruism, to the quirky history of invented languages.
 She has been interviewed about her reporting on language politics for KERA’s Think (on NPR).

 Before her adventures in audio, she pursued her love of storytelling and the social sciences through two master’s degrees in evidence-based social intervention and world literatures as a fully-funded Daniel M. Sachs Scholar at the University of Oxford; she also graduated summa cum laude with a bachelor's in English literature from Princeton University.
 Her research has been published by the academic publisher Brill and in top social policy journal Trauma, Violence, & Abuse.
+She has a special love for bridging the nerdy worlds of academia and social good.

 Stephanie's Portfolio